It is the highlight of Sunday at the Vatican when Pope Francis appears at the window at noon to pray the Angelus.

-It takes around an hour to visit St. Peter’s Basilica.
-The access to the dome of St. Peter’s Basilica opens at 8 a.m.
-You take the elevator to the roof of St. Peter’s Basilica and can then climb up into the dome.
-By the time you’ve seen it all, 90 minutes are up.
+It will take you about an hour to visit St. Peter’s Basilica.
+Starting at 8 a.m., the dome of St. Peter’s opens.
+You take the elevator up to the roof and then you can climb up into the dome.
+This will also take you a round hour.
 You should definitely visit the dome before the Angelus prayer.
-After the Angelus prayer almost all visitors who took part want to go up.
-Then the waiting time at the cash register and at the elevator is very long.
+After the Angelus prayer, everyone wants to go to St. Peter’s Basilica or to the dome.
+Guided tours for St. Peter’s Basilica

-The Castel Sant’Angelo opens at 9 o’clock.
-It’s recommended to buy the ticket in advance, otherwise you may have to wait quite a long time.
-Even with the Roma Pass and the other city passes, you do not have to wait in line.
+The Castel Sant’Angelo opens at 9 am.
+You should buy the tickets in advance, otherwise you may have to wait quite a long time.
+Tickets

 At 10 o’clock there is a tour in English, “the secret castle”, and on this tour you can visit the popes’ escape route, the “passetto”, and other parts of Castel Sant’Angelo.
 This tour can be attended by a maximum of 15 people.
 The tour can not be reserved in advance.
 You have to ask at the cashpoint for the tour.
 It costs 5 euros, reduced 2.50 euros.
 The tour will also take place at 4pm, at 11am and 5pm the tour will be in Italian.

-People with disability can drive up to the middle level with an elevator.
+People with disability can take the elevator to the middle level.
 There’s also a simple bar, but it has a really amazing view.

 From Castel Sant’Angelo you have a very nice view at different places.
 From the roof of the castle you can see far over the city.

-With the exception of July, there is almost always a prayer given by the Pope at St. Peter’s Square on Sunday noon, either the Angelus or the Regina Caeli.
-All dates can be found in my holiday calendar .
+Usually many people gather in St. Peter’s Square to hear the Pope.
 To enter St Peter’s Square, you must pass the security checkpoints that are located under the Bernini’s portico.
 On the occasion of the event in St Peter’s Square many checkpoints are open and there are no extremely long waiting times.

 The Angelus Prayer ends at 12:20.
 Getting into St. Peter’s Basilica after the Angelus prayer is difficult because many visitors want to enter.

-If the weather is nice, a trip on the via Appia Antica is a good idea.
-Via Appia Antica is traffic-calmed on Sunday.
-You can also lunch very good.
+If the weather is nice, a trip to the Via Appia Antica is a good idea.
+The Via Appia Antica is traffic-calmed on Sunday.
+You can have lunch there too.

-Take bus 64 to Ara Coeli / Piazza Venezia and continue past the Capitol to the Teatro Marcello / Ara Coeli stop.
+Take bus 64 to Ara Coeli / Piazza Venezia and then continue past the Capitol to the Teatro Marcello / Ara Coeli stop.
 From there, take bus 118 to the Basilica S. Sebastiano stop.
-If no bus 118 is in sight, take bus 130F or 160 to Piazza Navigatori.
-From there, cross the 10-lane Via Cristoforo Colombo and continue along Via delle Sette Chiese to the Catacombs.
-More information at Sunday in the Appia Antica Archeopark>
+If no 118 bus is in sight, take bus 30 or 160 to Piazza Navigatori.
+From there, cross the 10-lane Via Cristoforo Colombo and walk on Via delle Sette Chiese to the catacombs.